-^{}Non-Refundable Fees / See Fee Schedule
+Non-Refundable Fees / See Fee Schedule

-The cost for any of the programs is based on the required semesters or hours to graduate not including the additional expenses to be incurred by students for books, any health insurance, housing, food, transportation, and miscellaneous personal expenses or new increased tuition or new fees.
+Groups or families may qualify for a discount of 5% on Didactic Courses - see Admissions Office for details including the additional expenses to be incurred by students for books, any health insurance, housing, food, transportation, and miscellaneous personal expenses or new increased tuition or new fees.
 Total costs for the first semester and total costs of the program are listed above for each program.